 “There is no elevator.
 You have to take the steps.”

-There is not going to be any easy way out.
+There is not going to be an easy way out.
 When quitting drinking you are going to come across challenges and struggle, but you can do it.
-Following a twelve step plan is a common tool for becoming sober.
-The twelve step program is a trusted and common method of getting sober and staying clean.
+Following a twelve-step plan is a common tool for becoming sober.
+The 12 step program is a trusted and common method of getting sober and staying clean.
 It has helped many people and continues to do so daily.
 When you decide to quit drinking, it is a good idea to speak with professionals who can help you determine what is your best course of action.
-The twelve step program can help you, but you have to work the program.
+The twelve-step program can help you, but you have to work the program.
 If you want to recover, then you have to take every step necessary.

 “You’re not responsible for your disease, but you are responsible for your behavior.”

 You are not responsible for your alcoholism.
 It is a disease and should be treated as one.
 You can choose how you behave though.
 You always have a choice even when you are an alcoholic.
 You did not choose to be an alcoholic, but you can choose whether to drink.
 When you quit drinking it is important to understand the difference between what you can control and what you cannot control.
 You have no power over being an alcoholic, but you do have power over how it affects your life.
 You can choose to drink and let alcoholism take over your life, or you can choose to acknowledge your problem and quit drinking.
 You are responsible for your life even when you do not have control over every aspect of it.

 “If you’re not moving away from a drink, then you’re moving closer to it”

 To quit drinking you must first accept that you have a drinking problem.
 If you do not acknowledge your problem then you are never going to fix it.
 If you are not trying to fix the problem, then you are only going to get worse.
 You have to move away from your past life as a drinker and move forward to a sober life.
 Staying in the situation you are in will only further your drinking.